Legal weddings in Portugal vs. symbolic ceremony in Spain

 Portuguese cod on your wedding

-If it’s your first time traveling to Portugal, you must not miss trying out their Portuguese cod or bacalhau.
+If it’s your first time traveling to Portugal, you must not miss out on their Portuguese cod or "bacalhau".
 Cod in Portugal can be dried and salted or fresh and unsalted.
 No matter how it was prepared and served, they all make wonderful traditional dishes that you can only taste in this side of Europe.
 The Portuguese have around 1000 recipes for cod, which is a testament that it has been around for many many years.
-You definitely should make it part of your wedding food, whether you’re bringing some guests for a wedding reception or you’re just having an intimate dinner for two.
+You definitely should make it part of your wedding dinner.

 Elope with Spanish tapas on the side